MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 ## What's new?

-A downloadable prebuilt solution that works with SAP ERP's key business processes, Order to Cash, Procure to Pay, Record to Report, and Make to Stock/Make to Order.
+A downloadable prebuilt solution that works with SAP ERP's key business processes:

+- Order to Cash
+- Procure to Pay
+- Record to Report
+- Make to Stock and Make to Order

 The prebuilt solution is designed to enable organizations to digitally transform their SAP system by extending its capabilities through the Power Platform.

-The public preview prebuilt solution contains the following artifacts:
+The public preview prebuilt solution contains the following components:

 - Power Apps templates
 - Power Automate flows